UltiHash/scripts/scripts/boto3/multithread_upload/README.md

 ```

 # Usage

-Upload a folder to a UH cluster running locally:
+To upload a folder to an UH cluster running locally:

 ```
 $> ./uh_upload.py $PATH_TO_FOLDER